Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling

 The resulting PepMorph dataset also exhibits notable imbalances across descriptors.
-In particular, SA labels are roughly double that of no-SA (Figure~\ref{fig:dataset}c), and $\beta$-sheet content is exceedingly rare (Figure~\ref{fig:dataset}f).
-The AP distribution itself is continuous, with many sequences clustering around the cutoff of $\geq\!1.8$ (Figure~\ref{fig:dataset}b); as such, this threshold should be regarded as an approximate separator.
+In particular, SA labels are roughly double that of no-SA (Figure~\ref{fig:dataset}c), and $\beta$-strand assignment is exceedingly rare (Figure~\ref{fig:dataset}f).
+The AP distribution itself is continuous, with many sequences clustering around the cutoff of $\geq\!1.8$ (Figure~\ref{fig:dataset}b).
+Adding to this, AP shows distinct distributions across lengths (Supplementary Figure~6), showing that the true cutoff can be length--dependent; even so, for simplicity, we keep this threshold across lengths.
+For these reasons, this threshold should be regarded as an approximate separator.
 By contrast, continuous descriptors such as the hydrophobic moment (Figure~\ref{fig:dataset}d) and net charge (Figure~\ref{fig:dataset}g) show a broad spread.
 However, most peptides lie in the low-to-moderate regime for the former.
 These patterns emphasize the potential bias and structural diversity in the PepMorph dataset.
 Its associated sparsity is, however, naturally handled by the aforementioned masking mechanism.
 Furthermore, extending the dataset with additional descriptors from the generated peptide conformations would also be trivial to integrate into the pipeline.